 Office: Hellems 86

-Assistant Professor Leah Sprain’s research focuses on democratic engagement, studying how specific communication practices facilitate and inhibit democratic action.
+Associate Professor Leah Sprain’s research focuses on democratic engagement, studying how specific communication practices facilitate and inhibit democratic action.

 Her research and teaching draw on language and social interaction perspectives to explore deliberation, environmental communication and social movement activism.
 Outreach and praxis are crucial to democratic engagement; thus, much of her research is collaborative and focused on the practice-theory interface.